OfekPintok/Pro-Log/README.md

 Not needed at the moment.

 # About me
 Ofek, a 2nd year student of computer science.
-Currently- taking place in Android Academy fundamental course for 3 months (at the moment)
+Currently- taking place in [Android Academy - TLV](@[https://www.facebook.com/groups/android.academy.ils/](url)) fundamental course for 3 months (at the moment)

 # License
 Copyright 2018 Ofek Pintok (c)